RynoT/Portfolio-Website/projects/savagelands.md

 Most features require some sort of user interface to go along side it and that was done using **UMG**.

+There is a lot of data which needed pulled from the original unity project.
+This was done using **Python** scripts that scraped data from prefabs and stored it in CSV files.

 To maintain code quality and provide some quality-assurance all code is **code-reviewed** by the other programmer.
 So I review the work done by the other programmer and they review my work.

 <br/>